elijahdecalmer/G-TTCAN/README.md

 If a node is the only node on the network, it will decide to be the master.
 Otherwise, the node with the lowest node id that transmits in the schedule will be the master for the next round, and so on.
 The master sends a reference frame at the start of schedule, and at any other points in the schedule where a reference frame is defined.
 Upon receiving these reference frames, all other nodes synchronise their positions in their local schedule and their timers to be aligned with the reference frame received.
 Thus, the entire network resynchronises every time a reference frame is sent.
 Nodes transmit upon an internal timer interrupt which was set either: a) upon receiving a reference frame OR b) upon their transmitting the previous frame in their schedule.

+#### Related Protocols

+G-TTCAN draws inspiration from several well-established and proven CAN-based protocols including [CANopen](https://www.can-cia.org/canopen/), [CANKingdom](https://www.can-cia.org/cankingdom/), and [TTCAN (Time-Triggered CAN)](https://www.bosch-semiconductors.com/ip-modules/can-ip-modules/ttcan-ip/).
+These mature protocols have demonstrated excellence in their respective domains - from industrial automation and distributed control systems to automotive and safety-critical applications.
+Building upon the solid foundations established by these protocols, our implementation aims to provide a lightweight, hardware-agnostic, and open-source alternative that focuses on simplicity and low resource overhead while maintaining the core benefits of time-triggered communication.

 #### Key Concepts

 **Time-Triggered Communication**

-GTTCAN operates on a time-triggered paradigm where communication occurs according to a predetermined schedule rather than in response to events.
+G-TTCAN operates on a time-triggered paradigm where communication occurs according to a predetermined schedule rather than in response to events.

 **Master Selection**